 - 1. M.S.
 Degree (must include required courses from PSU or their equivalent). - 2.
 At least three terms as a GTA with an above average or excellent rating from supervising instructor.
-Students who do not currently have GTA funding may fulfill this requirement by volunteering as a GTA, or working as a GTA for course (by-arrangement) credit. - 3.
+As an alternative for students who do not have GTA funding, students may fulfill

+- this requirement by assisting a faculty member with an undergraduate course either for graduate (by-arrangement) credit or on a volunteer basis. - 3.
 Completion of at least one hour of approved training related to teaching (workshops led by the Office of Academic Innovation meet this requirement).
 Other workshops may be approved upon request to the Graduate Director. - 4.
 If a student has previous teaching experience at another university, Requirement #2 and Requirement #3 above may be waived.
 To be considered for these waivers, the student must submit syllabi, assignments, and course evaluations to the Curriculum Committee.